MicrosoftDocs/sql-docs/docs/database-engine/install-windows/upgrade-replicated-databases.md

 1. Validate if replication is working as expected.
 1. Use the SQL Server setup media to run an in-place upgrade of your SQL Server instance to the new version of SQL Server.

   >[!NOTE]
-  > f you want to reduce downtime, we recommend that you perform the *side-by-side migration* of the distributor as one activity and the *in-place upgrade to SQL Server 2016* as another activity.
+  > To reduce downtime, we recommend that you perform the *side-by-side migration* of the distributor as one activity and the *in-place upgrade to SQL Server 2016* as another activity.
 This will allow you to take a phased approach, reduce risk and minimize downtime.

 ## Web Synchronization for Merge Replication
  The Web synchronization option for merge replication requires that the [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] Replication Listener (replisapi.dll) be copied to the virtual directory on the Internet Information Services (IIS) server used for synchronization.
 When you configure Web synchronization, the file is copied to the virtual directory by the Configure Web Synchronization Wizard.
 If you upgrade the [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] components installed on the IIS server, you must manually copy replisapi.dll from the COM directory to the virtual directory on the IIS server.
 For more information about configuring Web synchronization, see [Configure Web Synchronization](../../relational-databases/replication/configure-web-synchronization.md).